-Many women reject the risks associated with hormone replacement therapy to treat their menopause symptoms and seek relief from alternative sources.
+Many women reject the risks associated with hormone replacement therapy to treat their menopause symptoms and instead seek relief from alternative sources.
 As menopausal women face fluctuating levels of estrogen and progesterone, they will likely experience symptoms including hot flashes, insomnia, depression, breast pain, and mood swings.

 Luckily, there’s an array of natural remedies available to help you cope.
 Just make sure to speak with your doctor before you begin taking any supplements or herbs.

-Derived from a plant in the buttercup family, black cohosh has been used for centuries.
+Black cohosh is derived from a plant in the buttercup family, and it has been used for centuries.
 You can take black cohosh in many forms: capsules, tablets, or mixed with water.

 As women age, their ability to absorb vitamin D decreases, heightening their risk of bone density loss.
 This makes the need to incorporate vitamin D into their diets that much more critical.

 It’s also important to pile your plate high with foods containing high vitamin D content.
-Such foods include sardines, tuna, wild salmon, fortified dairy products and eggs.
+Such foods include sardines, tuna, wild salmon, fortified dairy products, and eggs.

 Many women find relief from their menopause symptoms through acupuncture.
 Skeptics argue that acupuncture benefits are purely the result of the placebo effect, but doctors confirm that acupuncture is a reasonable alternative to hormone therapy for women suffering from menopausal depression and hot flashes.

-Many insurance plans cover acupuncture, among other alternative treatments; check your coverage before you make an appointment.
+Many insurance plans cover acupuncture, among other alternative treatments.
+Check your coverage before you make an appointment.

-It’s time to jump on the mindfulness wagon if you haven’t yet already.
-Mindful deep breathing such as that practiced during yoga and meditation has a scientifically proven calming effect on the mind and can ease menopausal anxiety and hot flashes.
+It’s time to jump on the mindfulness wagon if you haven’t already.
+Mindful deep breathing such as that practiced during yoga and meditation has a proven calming effect on the mind and can ease menopausal anxiety and hot flashes.

-As soon as you feel a hot flash coming on, brace yourself.
+As soon as you feel a hot flash coming on, prepare.
 Begin by inhaling through your nose to the count of four.
 Hold your breath for seven counts.
 Then, exhale completely through your mouth to a count of eight.
 This is one breath.
 Try to complete this cycle two more times.

-Ginseng is an herb used for its therapeutic health benefits for as many as 5,000 years by Chinese, Koreans, and Native Americans.
+Ginseng is an herb used for its therapeutic health benefits for as many as 5,000 years by the Chinese, Koreans, and Native Americans.
 It may be used to treat menopausal symptoms of fatigue, anxiety, and stress because it’s considered a “normalizer” and an “energizer.”
 You can take ginseng in different forms including tea, powder, and extract.

-Try a gentle yoga class once or twice a week to derive the most benefits.
+Try a gentle yoga class once or twice a week to get the most benefits.
 Once you learn the basics, you can carve out some personal time to practice in the comfort of your own home.